Constitution of Monaco

 The Constitution of Monaco, first adopted in 1911 after the Monégasque Revolution and heavily revised by Prince Rainier III on 17 December 1962, outlines three branches of government, including several administrative offices and a number of councils, who share advisory and legislative power with the prince.

 The constitution also defines the line of succession to the Monegasque throne; this section was modified on 2 April 2002.

-By word count, it is the shortest constitution in the world currently in force.
+By word count, it is the shortest constitution in the world currently in force, totaling approximately 3,800 words.

 Executive branch

 The prince retains the highest executive power, but the principality's head of government is the minister of state, who presides over a six-member Council of Government, helps advise the prince, and is responsible for enforcing the laws.

 The principality's local affairs (i.e., the administration of the four quarters of Monaco-Ville, La Condamine, Monte Carlo, and Fontvieille) are directed by the Communal Council, which consists of fifteen elected members and is presided over by the mayor.